Boris Johnson says next British PM must deliver 'proper' Brexit

 INTERLAKEN, Switzerland (Reuters) - Britain’s new prime minister must move quickly to “properly” leave the European Union, Brexit campaigner Boris Johnson said on Friday after Theresa May said she would step down.

-Johnson, a Conservative lawmaker and former foreign minister, is favorite to replace May.
+Johnson, a Conservative lawmaker and former foreign minister, is favourite to replace May.

 Speaking at a conference in Switzerland, Johnson said May had been “patient and stoical” in facing all the difficulties around the country’s departure from the bloc.